Skip to main content

 School History

-Trafalgar Annex was officially opened on April 27th, 1955, to provide educational facilities for children in grades 1 – 3.
-In September 1966, following a major renovation, the annex was re-opened as Carnarvon School, to serve grades K through 7.
-Like nearby Carnarvon Street, the school’s name commemorates His Lordship the 4th Earl of Carnarvon.
-Lord Carnarvon introduced the bill for the 1867 British North America Act, which would define Canada as we know it today.
-The 5th Earl of Carnarvon, (Lord Carnarvon’s only son), provided financing for the 1922 expedition which led to the discovery of King Tut’s tomb!
+Trafalgar Annex was officially opened on April 27th, 1955.
+It provided educational services for children in grades 1-3.
+In September 1966, following a major renovation, the annex was re-opened for students in K-7 and was renamed Carnarvon School.
+Like nearby Carnarvon Street and Carnarvon Park, the school’s name commemorates Henry Herbert, the 4th Earl of Carnarvon.
+As Secretary of State for the Colonies, Lord Carnarvon introduced the bill for the 1867 British North America Act, which conferred self-government on Canada and created a federation.

 Back to top